Aemony/CrossCode-IntegerScaling/README.md

 1. Download the Powershell script file and place it in the game folder.

 2. Right click it and select **Run with Powershell**.

+3. In case of issues, revalidate game files through Steam to restore the original files.